-A developmental assessment is designed to better understand a young child’s development and competencies in the areas of physical, language, intellectual, social and/or adaptive skills.
+A developmental assessment is designed to better understand a young child’s development (below the age of 6) and competencies in the areas of physical, language, intellectual, social and/or adaptive skills.
 The goal of a developmental assessment is to identify the learning environments and experiences that will most likely lead to the child reaching their full developmental potential.

 Your child’s assessment will be individualized to your child’s chronological age and suspected challenge.
 You will be asked to spend time answering questionnaires, answering questions about your child’s growth, behavior, play and interactions with people and objects.
 Your child will also participate in activities geared to their developmental level to determine strengths and needs.

 Developmental milestones are skills that are seen in infants and young children as they grow and develop.
 Rolling over, crawling, walking, talking, smiling, shifting eye gaze, pointing are all considered milestones.
 The milestones for each age range are different.
 As you watch your child grow you will quickly realize that every child develops at their own pace and thus the guidelines allow for variations in stages of development.
 At times, you may wonder if your child’s development is typical of children the same age.

 • Why he/she doesn’t seem to enjoy simple games like peek-a-boo,

 • Why does he/she not appear comfortable playing alongside other children,

 • Why doesn’t he/she imitate words or actions,

 • Why doesn’t he/she understand the use of everyday objects,

 • Why doesn’t he/she interact with people outside our family,